z1z0v1c/classi.py/README.md

 --delete-duplicates, -d   Delete duplicate files
 ```

-To run the unit tests from the test file run the following command:
+To run the unit tests execute the following command:

 ```bash
 pytest test_project.py
 ```

-#### Configuration:
+### ➖ Configuration ➖

 The script utilizes a `config.ini` file to determine sorting rules.
 Below is a sample configuration: